fogus/spiel/pyramidenspiel/quux/README.markdown

  * The pyramid may be placed on any unoccupied cell.

- * The pyramid may also be placed on top of another pyramid of the opposite color that is of a larger size.
+ * The pyramid may be placed on top of another pyramid of the opposite color that is of a larger size.

 If both players run out of pyramids before a connection across the board has been completed then the movement phase begins.